flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 `ANTI-ICE .....................................................
 AS REQUIRED`<br/>

+??? info "Climbing higher"
     The aircraft will now continue climbing while managing thrust and pitch level.
 The __Autopilot__ ensures that the aircraft stays at the Selected or Managed Speed setting and climbs to the new altitude while managing thrust automatically.

 The PFD's `FMA` now shows:<br/>
 ![FMA during climb](../assets/beginner-guide/takeoff-climb-cruise/FMA-THR-CLB.png "FMA during climb"){loading=lazy}